-Slab jacking, also known as concrete levelling or concrete releveling, is a technique used to lifts concrete slabs back to their original position.
-It involves lifting one side of a concrete slab from below, effectively re-leveling it.
+Slab jacking, also known as concrete levelling, concrete jacking, concrete lifting, concrete slab lifting, and concrete re-levelling, is used to lift concrete slabs back to their original position.
+It involves lifting one side of a concrete slab from below, effectively re-levelling it.

-This is achieved by injecting a particular filler material underneath the slab.
-The material fills up the void created due to soil movement or erosion, providing a stable base and allowing the slab to be raised back to its original position.
+This is achieved by injecting a filler material underneath the slab.
+The material fills the void created due to soil movement or erosion and expands to provide a stable base, allowing the slab to be raised back to its original position.

 This technique is often used in cases where concrete slabs have sunk or become uneven over time.
 A pattern of holes is carefully drilled into the affected slab, and then a mixture, which could range from a mud-like substance to expanding polyurethane foam, is pumped beneath the slab.